da5nsy/ReproducibleResearch/episodes/step3MethodStats.md

 exercises: 0
 ---

 One of the top reasons that reproducibility studies failed was the lack of detail in methodology and protocols.
-It is also one of the topics that came up again and again when interviewing researchers on how they judged whether a paper was trustworthy.